Azure/simdem/demo_scripts/AKSDeployment/README.md

 Validate IP Address by running:
 'echo $IP_ADDRESS'
 After running this command you should be able to see your application running!
-If the variable is empty then the command ran before the IP Address became available.
-Press b and run the above command manually.
 ```
 echo $IP_ADDRESS
 ```